VUEngine/vuengine.github.io/documentation/basics/building.md

 ## Pre and Post Build Tasks

-If, for some reason, you need to run certain <a href="/documentation/basics/tasks/">Tasks</a> or Commands before or after each build, you can set up pre and post build tasks according to your needs.
+If, for some reason, you need to run certain [Tasks](/documentation/basics/tasks/) or Commands before or after each build, you can set up pre and post build tasks according to your needs.
 There's two preferences for that take any number of Tasks or Commands and work through them sequentially.

 ```jsonc
 "build.tasks.pre": []